wk275/qbTools-v2/README.md

 docker compose up -d
 docker ps -a
 ```
-All containers names are suffixed by "-qb" .
+All container names are suffixed by "-qb" .
 5 docker containers should run.
 Please check if their status is stable.

 ### Stop docker containers